 Walking up the sidewalk to the center, you will see both the grave of Miss Baker, a spider monkey launched into space and successfully recovered, and an SR-71 Blackbird spy plane on display.
 The SR-71 Blackbird planes were used by the U.S. Air Force from 1964 to 1998 as a strategic reconnaissance aircraft.
 They cruised at Mach 3 (three times the speed of sound) and set a jet speed record by traveling from New York to London in one hour and 54 minutes.

-Once inside the space center, you can purchase a ticket and visit a gift shop full of NASA and science souvenirs, including flights suits, space craft models, and Apollo and shuttle program collectibles.
-There is also a six-story Spacedome IMAX Theater featuring a large domed screen for full-length movies and space-related IMAX presentations.
-Tickets for movies are additional or may be purchased as part of a combination admission ticket.
+Once inside the space center, you can purchase a ticket and visit a gift shop full of NASA and science souvenirs, including flight suits, space craft models, and Apollo and shuttle program collectibles.
+It also has one of the best planetariums in the world.
+After three years of planning, the space and rocked center replaced its Space Dome IMAX theater with the INTUITIVE Planetarium, which now features a massive 8K screen and seats 250 people.

 Explore exhibits and collections

 The U.S. Space & Rocket Center, created by the state of Alabama in 1970, has an extensive collection of original space exploration hardware, including Mercury and Gemini capsule trainers, the Apollo 16 capsule and one of the few V-2 rockets in the nation.
 You can also see the actual desk where Dr. Wernher von Braun worked as director of the Marshall Space Flight Center and his 1969 calendar where written by his hand in pencil on July 20 are the words: “lunar surface achieved.”

 It is awe-inspiring to think of the progression that led man from the Quick plane to the Saturn V moon rocket in less than 70 years.